malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 This means that the time resolution of observations becomes important for the motions of particles. [@Pusey2011;@Li2013]
-The SED relations are based on Brownian dynamics however there is evidence of rotations motions not described by Brownian motion, coming in the form of jump dynamics. [@Das2015;@Nair2019;@Laage2006;@Andreozzi1996;@Jose2006] When describing rotation dynamics using spherical harmonics which is known as the Debye formalism, [@Lombardo2006] there are multiple choices for the order of the Legendre polynomial $l$.
+The SED relations are based on Brownian dynamics however there is evidence of rotational motions not described by Brownian motion, coming in the form of jump dynamics. [@Das2015;@Nair2019;@Laage2006;@Andreozzi1996;@Jose2006] When describing rotation dynamics using spherical harmonics known as the Debye formalism, [@Lombardo2006] there are multiple choices for the order of the Legendre polynomial $l$.
 @Eq:debye_rotational_diffusion describes the relationship between the relaxation times for difference choices of $l$.